 Delete - This will delete the selected region of audio.
+The hotkey is shift+delete.

 Insert Silence - This will insert silence at the cursor.
 The duration of the silence inserted will be equal to the duration of the selected region.

 Convert Channels - If the audio is stereo, this will convert it to mono.
 If it's mono, this will convert it to stereo.
 You will be given the option to set the percentage of the left and right channels to include.